 Local Native Plants

-All of our native plants are grown from seed that we collect locally, and much of our seed production is now from plants that we have established here on our farm.
-In establishing a stand of native plants it is important to keep in mind that they may take on a summer dormancy during which time they look a little bit stressed.
-DON'T PANIC!
+All of our native plants are grown from seed that we collect locally in Santa Barbara County, and most of our seed production is now from plants that we have established here on our farm in certified Organic cultivation.
+Growing native plants from seed means ensuring genetic diversity as each plant is a unique individual.
+In establishing a stand of native plants it is important to keep in mind that they may take on a summer dormancy during which time they can look a little bit stressed.
+No need to panic!
 Too much water at this point can seriously harm the root system.
+Consider the strategy of gradually moving the irrigation source away from the crown of the plant so that it can seek the water that it needs without being over saturated.
 Trust these plants and their inherent toughness.
-Know that you are creating long-lasting habitat for native birds and pollinators.
+Know that you are creating long-lasting habitat for native birds and pollinators and bringing some wild medicine close to your home.

 Buckwheat, California Native – Eriogonum fasciculatum.
 Year round.
 Low growing perennial prefers full sun and well drained soils.
 In spring, the pinkish-white flower balls attract many native pollinators.
 By fall the seed heads have turned a rusty color.
 Buckwheat looks attractive all year even with no supplemental water.
 The small seeds are edible, but it is not the same as the grain found in the store.